-Over the years, DO-IT has produced more than 50 videos on a wide range of topics related to people with disabilities accessing curriculum, using technology, and pursuing challenging careers.
+Over the years, DO-IT has produced dozens of videos on a wide range of topics related to people with disabilities accessing curriculum, using technology, and pursuing challenging careers.
 The DO-IT Video Collection is a website that provides users with a variety of ways to explore all of these DO-IT videos, from 1994 to present.
 With only a few exceptions, most videos have been encoded for online viewing and can be viewed within our accessible media player.
 An interactive transcript is also available for most videos, and all videos are also available for download in either Quicktime or Windows formats.
 The DO-IT Video Collection site also includes a search feature that enables users to search the full text of all videos and begin playing videos at specific start times from the search results.
 This feature is possible because our videos are captioned.

 How is the DO-IT Video Collection funded?

 DO-IT Video Search was developed with funding from the National Science Foundation (NSF, Cooperative Agreement #HRD-0227995) and continues to be updated and maintained as an activity of the AccessComputing project, also with NSF funding (Grants #CNS-0540615, CNS-0837508, and CNS-1042260).
 The contents do not necessarily represent the policies of the U.S. federal government, and you should not assume their endorsement.

 All of DO-IT's videos are closed captioned.
 Closed captions come in a variety of formats depending on the type of media being used, but most of these are plain text files that include blocks of caption text and timestamps that indicate the start and end time for each caption.
 We have developed a script that reads these files and stores their information into a database, where it can quickly and easily be searched.